 Christmas fern, Polystichum acrostichoides, has a fully pinnate frond dissection type.
 Moreover, the Christmas fern fron type with respect to spore production is heteromorphic, wherin the terminal portions of many of the fronds have abruptly reduced leafllets beneath which are produced many confluent sori, each covered with a peltate indusium.

-MOUSEOVER the IMAGE to see PELTATE INDUSIA!
+SWIPE ARROWS LEFT to see PELTATE INDUSIA!

 Christmas fern has a pinnate frond dissection type